R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Soil and Situation

 Hawthorn is suited to all soil types other than boggy ground and is good in sun or shade.
-It’s particularly recommended for exposed sites, even at the coast.
+It’s particularly recommended for exposed sites, even at reasonably high altitudes and copes well at the coast.
 It is non-toxic which contributes to its use in farm hedging where livestock might graze.

 Hawthorn is one of our most important species for wildlife shelter and defence, for wildlife sustenance and a boundary marker.